-If a secondary monitor is available for KVM or VNC targets, you can choose to open the target in the secondary monitor.
+If a second or third monitor is available for KVM or VNC targets, you can choose to open the target in the second or third monitor.
 Also on the right-click menu, choose Open Port Settings to jump to configuration.

 - The default is to show items whose status is Up.
-See Using Filters (on page 65). - For dual port video, the name of the dual port video group is displayed instead of the port names.
+See Using Filters (on page 104). - For dual port video, the name of the dual port video group is displayed instead of the port names.
 Dual port video groups whose primary port is Up will show in the list.